5 Best VPNs for your Small Business and 2 to Avoid (Updated October 2020)Last Updated by Joel Timothy on October 01, 2020

 - Unlimited bandwidth

 - NoBorders mode

 SurfShark is new, but the VPN’s functionality and speeds have seen it become quite popular in just a short time.
-Further, its one of the best priced small business VPNs, as you can get the VPN at only $1.99 with the 2-year plan, through our special discount.
+Further, it’s one of the best priced small business VPNs.

 SurfShark also takes security seriously as they offer AES 256-bit encryption, together with features like an automatic kill switch, DNS & IP leak protection, and CleanWeb.
 The latter is very useful for business as it ensures there are no ads, trackers, malware, and phishing attempts.

 With a subscription, you will be entitled to a 30-day money-back guarantee.

 Two VPNs to avoid for your small business

 Hola VPN refers to itself as collaborative (P2P) internet that works by “sharing the idle resources of its users for the benefit of all.”
 Instead of using the regular client to VPN server connection, Hola VPN tunnels your connection to other users in the network.